pmitros/school-committee/streamline.md

 Along lines of this, I will work to improve transparency.
 As ground rules:

+* The school committee should articulate firm support for first amendment rights for students, teachers, and other school employees.
 * All school employees should be free to engage in public civic discourse on the school system, engage in conversations with parents, and with all levels of the administration without fear of